aerdman1/henryhowler/docs/Through the Decades/1980s-1/stories-5/letter-from-dan-to-chip.md

 It's 10 'til 9 in the morning on June 23.
 I'm in bed and will go to sleep after writing this letter.
 I like it here a lot.
 Guess what—I'm a cook again!
 I'm the second shift cook from 8:00 pm till 8:00 am.
 I put out one midnight meal and one breakfast.
 It's a pretty nice job.
 I'm already used to sleeping during the day, and it's light here 20 hours a day anyway, so no big deal.
 Plus I work 12 hours every day.
 Some people here aren't working hard at all yet since the salmon haven't really started to run.
 We have had some, though.

 I wrote Mom, Dad, and Polly that I was going king salmon fishing since they were running.
 Well, that trip fell through.
 But I did get to hitchhike out to some lakes about 25 miles outside town.
 Boy, talk about fishing!
 This lake had rainbow trout, grayling, arctic char, Dolly Vardan, and all the salmon (though none of the salmon were running yet).
-I went for the Dolly Vardens.
+I went for the Dolly Vardan.
 They're sea-going trout that average between 1 and 3 pounds and are real fighters.
 You have a 2- to 5-minute struggle to pull one in, and they jump a lot.
 I caught 8 or 9 and kept 5 of the biggest to smoke.
 I learned how to dry and smoke fish.
 I'll bring some home.

 Last night on my lunch break, I removed some cheeks from some king salmon that we got.
 One of the processors kept them for me.
 They're in the smoker right now.